mazen103501/movie-search-app/README.md

 ### `npm install`

-After cloning the project into you Local Machine and installing NodeJs on it
+After cloning the project into your Local Machine and installing NodeJs on it

 go to the cloned repository and open the terminal in it then write

 npm install or npm i (the same thing)

-you should wait for little bit of time so it installs the dependencies
+you should wait for a little bit of time so it installs the dependencies

 ### `npm start`